365 (media corporation)

-365 is a media company in Iceland.
+365 was a media company in Iceland.
 At its peak, it was a mass media company and operated several TV and radio stations, and one newspaper.
 365 also rebroadcast foreign television channels over its digital TV system.

 It started broadcasting Bylgjan in 1986, Stöð 2 started in 1986, Stöð 2 Sport (Sýn) in 1995, Bíórásin in 1998, and it started publishing Fréttablaðið in 2001.
 In 2017, it sold most of its assets to Fjarskipti ehf, the parent company of Vodafone Iceland.

 History

 Og fjarskipti was formed in 2003 through a merger of Íslandssími, Tal and Halló! (all telephone companies).
 During 2004 and early 2005, Og fjarskipti grew further by acquiring the two largest Icelandic ISP's, Margmiðlun hf. and Lína.Net hf., as well as most of the Icelandic media company Norðurljós, making it the largest corporate network provider in Iceland, offering mobile and fixed telephony and high-quality data networking, with a large footprint in the residential broadband and TV market.
 In 2005 the name of Og fjarskipti changed to Dagsbrún.

 As of March, 2006 Dagsbrún owned "...television and radio stations, a newspaper and a telecommunications company in Iceland and the Faroe Islands", and its Wyndeham stake marked the first time it showed interest in acquisition outside of its home market.
 At that time it consisted of following brands: